Being frank not enough, Twitter needs to act

 But being frank is not enough, particularly for a social media company struggling to sign up subscribers.

-Twitter needs to act fast - simplify its core product and organise news feeds better, analysts said.
+Twitter needs to act fast - simplify its core product and organize news feeds better, analysts said.

 Wall Street took a dim view of the management's commentary on a post-earnings call on Tuesday.
 At least 19 brokerages cut their price target on Twitter to as low as $30 - 18 percent lower than the stock's Tuesday's close of $36.54.